 Nothing indicates that we will have a school attack in the near future at all.
 But it cannot be ruled out considering what has happened.

-We have a new headache to take a stand on, and with great curiosity and caution, monitor.
+We have a new headache to deal with, and with great curiosity and caution, monitor.
 That we have many weapons in circulation and in the wrong hands – we already know that.
 But it has not been a problem for schools to this extent, says Lena Ljungdahl.